rmsepulveda/rmsepulveda.github.io/README.md

 To get started, open `js/app.js` and start building out the app's functionality

 For specific, detailed instructions, look at the project instructions in the Udacity Classroom.

+# The General Text
+this is the landing page project readme

+## the languages used:
+- HTML
+- CSS
+- JAVASCRIPT

+## The Functionalities

+- The Navigation
+- The dynamic active
+- The scrolling effect

+## What did we learned:
+in this project we converted the static web project to a dynamic project